graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 A click on `Generate Project` will give you a ready to use Spring Boot app.
 All subsequently mentioned files and paths will be relative to this generated project.

-We are adding two dependency to our project inside the `dependencies` section of `build.gradle`:
+We are adding three dependencies to our project inside the `dependencies` section of `build.gradle`:

-the first one is GraphQL Java itself and the second one is [Google Guava](https://github.com/google/guava).
-Guava is not strictly needed but it will make our life easier.
+the first two are GraphQL Java and GraphQL Java Spring and then we also add [Google Guava](https://github.com/google/guava).
+Guava is not strictly needed but it will make our life a little bit easier.

 {{< highlight groovy "linenos=table" >}}
 dependencies {
   ...
   implementation('com.graphql-java:graphql-java:11.0')
+  implementation "com.graphql-java:graphql-java-spring-boot-starter-webmvc:1.0"
   implementation('com.google.guava:guava:26.0-jre')
 }
 {{< / highlight >}}

-## Defining our first schema
+## Defining the schema

 We are creating a new file `schema.graphqls` in `src/main/resources` with the following content:

 {{< highlight graphql "linenos=table" >}}
 type Query {
   books: [Books]
+  bookById(id: ID!): Book
 }

 type Book {